-The Zoo is home to three roosters, Crosby, Stills and Nash.
-They came to the Zoo in April 2014, each at the age of about 9 months.
-They are brothers and were adopted from Lollypop Farm.
+The Zoo is home to one domestic rooster named Nash.
+He came to the Zoo in April 2014, at the age of about 9 months.

 International Union for Conservation of Nature (IUCN) Red List status: Least Concern.
 The species in the wild has never been quantified, however.